paparazzi/esp8266_udp_firmware/README.md

 Instead of flashing the module with a fixed SSID and password, it would be nice to have this configurable from the autopilot.
 Upon startup, the ESP8266 could send out requests for the SSID and password.
 A module within PPRZ could react by providing this in a PPRZ message format.

+# More Space

+If the tiny flash chip does not have enough storage for your gusto,[this 2MB is compatible with the ESP8266](https://www.digikey.com/product-detail/en/macronix/MX25R1635FZUIH0/1092-1178-1-ND/5957749).
+Not needed for this project, but if you are building your own, a nice alternative.

 # Links

 For more information also take a look at